Saturday 9 June 2018, the County Ground, Taunton, Somerset.

 From my experience, it is much better to be polite, pass the time of day with the coaches, keep a low profile and put any points which you wish to raise across in arranged meetings.

 BACK UP PLANS – vital I would suggest.
 How many children earn a living out of their chosen sport?
-A very low percentage so it is a good idea to have a back up plan.
+A very low percentage so it is paramount that a back up plan is in place.
 Of course, the sporting option is the dream ticket, but parents must see the bigger picture.
 I still see football players in their early twenties playing at a decent level in non-league who rely on this as their sole income stream.
 Their chances of getting back into the full time game are slim, I’m all for ambition but you have to be realistic.
+It does happen but only very, very occasionally.
 Parental guidance is important, often expectations are raised too high and when it doesn’t quite work out then there is no back up plan.
 We were delighted that Matt obtained a degree in Primary Education.
 At that time, his cricket was progressing but there were certainly no guarantees and we, as parents, were comforted by the fact that he had a back up plan in place.
 Ben had to return to education in his early twenties and there is plenty of educational support within elite sport nowadays.
 His previous Education Manager at Leicester City was a great help and he was able to undertake a Financial Adviser course via funding assistance from the PFA.

 ‘NO, I IN TEAM BUT THERE IS ONE SMACK IN THE MIDDLE OF ELITE ‘- I was in two minds whether to include this within my article.
 I’m sure that many parents are fully aware and go in with their eyes open but if it is new to them then take this advice on board.
 Like it or not, you must look after number one!
-Your child will be competing in a dog eat dog environment and I can assure you that it only gets more ruthless if they are fortunate enough to move into the professional stage.
+Your child will be competing in a dog-eat-dog environment and I can assure you that it only gets more ruthless if they are fortunate enough to move onto the professional stage.

 THE FOUR CORNERS – support to help children to develop in elite sport has improved enormously over the last 10 years with the use of technology and enhancements in sports science.
 From a parent perspective, I think that it is important to have a basic understanding of the areas in which your child will be looking to develop / improve.
 I can only really talk about football and cricket in which they are referred to us as the four corners of development – Technical / Tactical / Physical / Psychological (Mental Strength), but I would suggest that there is something very similar in most sports.
 You will not need to have an in-depth knowledge of each area.
 That may be dangerous, as a parent may start to get too involved and thereby cause confusion but, for example, you will have input into the Physical Corner – is your child getting enough sleep? is your child eating healthy food?
 Two simple things which will help performance.